cake-cutter/cakecutter/README.md

 What Cakecutter does:
 - Users can [publish](http://docs.cakes.run/en/installation/), [create](http://docs.cakes.run/en/creating-cakes/) or [use a cake](http://docs.cakes.run/en/using-cakes/) from [Cakes.run](https://cakes.run).
 Cakes are basically TOML files which contain all the information needed to create a project.
 - According to the information in the `Cakefile`, Cakecutter will create all the files and (you can also fill them with content) in the correct location.
-- Setup commands (installing dependencies, etc) can be defined in the `Cakefile`.
+- Setup commands (installing dependencies, etc.) can be defined in the `Cakefile`.
 These commands are run after the files are generated.
 - Cakecutter can ask questions to the user and take input.
 The input can then be used as variables for the project template.
 [Read the docs here](http://docs.cakes.run/en/advanced-usage/)
 - Read the [Basic example cake](http://docs.cakes.run/en/example/) and [/examples/Python.toml] the Python Cake to see how Cakes are written.